Top Tips for Getting the Most out of Career Coaching

 The right coach should specialize in what you need most.
 Perhaps you need help with job searching and need someone to show you where to start and how to build a system for yourself.
 Or maybe you need help with working with recruiters and salary negotiations.
 Perhaps a mid-life career change is what you have in mind.
 Try to find a career coach with a niche as close to what you need as possible.
 Hiring a career coach is great but hiring a career coach who specializes in how to negotiate salary when you need to learn about how to evaluate a job offer, makes the most sense.

 Listen More Than You Talk

-Listen more than you talk- Let the coach do their thing.
+Listen more than you talk- Use listening as a skill.
+Let the coach do their thing.
 Coaching isn’t therapy.
 You need to allow the coach to take you on the journey to what you hired them for.
 Let them teach you, coach you, and educate you so you can take in as much during your coaching time as possible.

 The right coach should offer materials that supplement their coaching.
 People learn in many ways, having supporting materials can help.
 If your coach offers videos, slide decks, audios, or one-on-one coaching, use it all to help you achieve your goals.
 Use your time to take in as much info as possible without being distracted.

 Stick with it- Some people may give up coaching too quickly.
 Stick with your coach and make a plan together to evaluate your coaching along the way to ensure it’s a win-win.
 Nothing happens overnight; so, be willing to invest in your future and stick with coaching until you hit your goals for professional development.